What is the ADKAR Change Management Model?

 Summary

-the ADKAR Change Management Model is a powerful tool for helping organizations successfully manage change.
-It equips managers and employees with the understanding, strategies, and resources necessary to carry out change initiatives in an efficient and effective manner.
-The model focuses on the individual, providing guidance and support for those undergoing changes in order to ensure successful implementation.
+The ADKAR Change Management Model is a powerful tool for helping organizations successfully manage change.
+It equips managers and employees with the understanding, strategies, and resources necessary to carry out change initiatives efficiently and effectively.
+The model focuses on the individual, providing guidance and support for those changing to ensure successful implementation.
 Moreover, it provides a framework for assessing the success of the change process by identifying any gaps that may exist between desired outcomes and current performance.